Glorychoice/Basics-of-Software-Technology/_posts/2025-05-18-Assignment 2.md

 ## Conclusion
- Ths project helped me understand how to use Markdown effectively, website configuration, deployment and effective use of Git.
+ This project helped me understand how to use Markdown effectively, website configuration, deployment and effective use of Git.

 # References
 GitHub